Wooly Bully

-"Wooly Bully" is a song originally recorded by novelty rock and roll band Sam the Sham and the Pharaohs in 1964.
+"Wooly Bully" is a song originally recorded by rock and roll band Sam the Sham and the Pharaohs in 1964.
 Based on a standard 12-bar blues progression, it was written by the band's frontman, Domingo "Sam" Samudio.
 It was released as a single on the small Memphis-based XL label (#906) in 1964 and was picked up in 1965 by MGM.
 The song was recorded at Sam C. Phillips Recording Studio at 639 Madison Avenue in Memphis, the successor to Phillips' original Sun Studio.
-It proved to be the only recording made at the studio to achieve national success.

 Chart history

-"Wooly Bully" was the band's first and biggest hit.
-It became a worldwide success, selling three million copies and reaching No. 2 on the American Hot 100 chart on June 5–12, 1965, kept off the top by The Beach Boys' "Help Me, Rhonda" and The Supremes' "Back in My Arms Again".
+"Wooly Bully" was the band's first and biggest hit song.
+It became a worldwide success, selling three million copies and reaching No. 2 on the American Hot 100 chart on June 5–12, 1965.
+They were kept from reaching the top spot by The Beach Boys' "Help Me, Rhonda" and The Supremes' "Back in My Arms Again".
 "Wooly Bully" went to No. 31 on the Hot Rhythm & Blues Singles chart.
 The song also reached No. 2 on the Canadian CHUM Charts.

 The song was the first American record to sell a million copies during the British Invasion and was influenced by the British rock sound which was mixed with traditional Mexican-American conjunto rhythms.
 It stayed in the Hot 100 for 18 weeks, the longest time for any song in 1965, and was nominated for a Grammy Award.
-It was named Billboard's number-one song of the year despite never reaching No. 1 on a weekly Hot 100; this feat was achieved again by Faith Hill's "Breathe" in 2000, Lifehouse's "Hanging by a Moment" in 2001 and Dua Lipa's "Levitating" in 2021 (all four hits peaked at #2).
+It was named Billboard's number-one song of the year despite never reaching No. 1 on a weekly Hot 100, making this the first occurrence of such an event on the Hot 100.
 On August 5, 1965, the single was certified as gold by the RIAA.
-It was later included on the band's 1965 album Wooly Bully, MGM SE4297.
+It was later included on the band's 1965 album Wooly Bully.